tirechapp/Spacebound/README.md

 *Requires 2 players to play*<br/>
 <br/>
 Developed by Tyler Chapp<br/>
-Created as a simple introduction to Pygame!
+Created as an introduction to Pygame!
 ## Controls
 Player 1 = WASD to move and LEFT CTRL to fire<br/>
 Player 2 = ARROW KEYS to move and RIGHT CTRL to fire